-Well, we arrived in 2019 and SDR (software-defined radio) dongles are all over the place.
-Now we can finally put our code to test, at least for receiving.
-TX-capable SDRs are still more expensive, but eventually I will buy one of these, too.
+Well, we are in 2019, and SDR (software-defined radio) dongles are all over the place.
+We can finally put our code to test, at least for receiving.
+TX-capable SDRs are still pretty expensive, so a transmission test will have to wait some years more.

 Most RX-only, affordable SDRs in market are clones of the original RTL-SDR product.
-The clones do work, but I recommend getting the original thing.
-The device is better, more sensitive, and the included dipole antenna is very good.
-I even use the antenna with my HT radio (TX at low power and after SWR calibration, of course).
+The clones do work fine, but I recommend the original.
+The build is better, it is more sensitive, it has a TCXO, the included dipole antenna is very good.
+And the price difference is not big.

 Whatever the mode (AM, SSB, FM, digital), demodulation starts by moving or translating the radio band of interest to low-frequency baseband.
 This translation, known as the front-end, is generally carried out by by "mixing" i.e. multiplying the radio signal by a locally generated carrier.
 The SDR does the front-end, converts the baseband result to digital samples, and delivers it to software.

 RTL-SDR is a homodyne or direct conversion receiver: it translates the radio signal to baseband in a single mixing.
 Analog receivers and high-quality SDRs are heterodyne or double conversion: they mix to some intermediate frequency (455kHz is a common choice for radio), them mix down to baseband.
 This allows for better filtering between mixes.
 Some radios even do triple conversion.

 Some modes need the signal to be mixed by two versions of the same carrier, phased by 90º, in order to extract phase information.
 This is known as quadrature or I/Q demodulation, which is implemented by RTL-SDR.
 The I/Q demodulator is sort of a "universal receiver" and can serve as a front-end of almost any mode.
 (Likewise, an I/Q modulator is an "universal transmitter".)